 Play and training are important to your dog, all his life.
-However, dues to dementia, your dog may lose the ability to concentrate, learn or respond to any commands.
+However, due to dementia, your dog may lose the ability to concentrate, learn, or respond to any commands.
 This should not discourage you from training him and instead make it simpler and shorter for him to obey your commands.
-Avoid shouting at your dog when he is not catching on the new tricks you are trying to teach him.
+Avoid shouting at your dog when he is not catching on to the new tricks you are trying to teach him.

 Behavior and Training

 When you are playing or training him, you should be keen to notice any change in his behavior.
 If he is anxious during the training session, you should distract him by picking up another activity.
 For instance, if he gets anxious when you are training him, you can decide to take a walk with him.

 Senior dogs, however, may get tired faster than they used to before which is why you may consider reducing the walking distance and allowing them adequate rest.
 Walking your dog is quite helpful, especially when he has dementia as it presents him with a chance to stimulate him with exciting experiences out there.
 It is important to make sure that the walks are short and go with his pace to avoid straining him.

 In addition, dogs with dementia are delicate to handle and should be taken care of.
 This means that you should maintain a clean and comfortable place for him as well as get him checked up by the vet to recommend the best activities to indulge in with your dog.

 You should also make sure that his anxiety is managed and also provide various opportunities for him to release himself to avoided house soiling.
 In the case where your dog has developed compulsive behaviors, punishment, and yelling at him will only heighten his anxiety.